desiredpersona/blog-old/_posts/2016-04-19-install-jekyll-on-macos.md

 We now need to update our `~/.bash_profile` file with the new Ruby and gem paths.

-Update your Ruby path with the command;
+Update your Ruby path with the command

 ```sh
 echo 'export PATH="/usr/local/opt/ruby/bin:$PATH"' >> ~/.bash_profile
 ```

-Update your gems path with the command;
+Update your gems path with the command

 ```sh
 echo 'export PATH=$HOME/gems/bin:$PATH' >> ~/.bash_profile